matthewfaw/mixnmatch/README.md

 # Mix&Match: An Optimistic Tree-Search Approach for Learning Models from Mixture Distributions

-This is the code used to run simulations associated with our Mix&Match paper.
+**This is the code used to run simulations associated with our Mix&Match paper:** <INSERT-LINK-HERE>

+ _Please cite the above paper if this code is used in any publication_

+## How-To

 The main entrypoint to run an experiment is:
 `run_single_experiment.py`.
 This script can be run locally,